-Making your own unique flavored toothpicks is something you may not realize is doable but believe me, it is, at a fraction of the cost of commercial ones.
-Yes, they are available to purchase believe it or not.
-It was while I was researching something else I came upon such a product and curiosity got the better of me.
+Making your own unique flavored toothpicks is something you may not realize is doable.
+But believe me, it is, and at a fraction of the cost of commercial ones.
+It was while I was researching something else that I came upon such a product, and curiosity got the better of me.

 - Tea Tree

-- Add a handful of toothpicks into the jar and give them a shake to make the flat on the bottom in a single layer.
+- Add a handful of toothpicks into the jar and give them a shake to make them flat on the bottom in a single layer.

 - Pour over your essential oil until it covers the sticks.